Skip to main content

 Delivery portal with today's delivery runs listed

 Each run shows the driver’s name, the number of stops, and the run’s status (pending, ongoing, or complete).
 You can switch between dates to see past or upcoming runs.
-Unassigned delivery orders for the selected date appear in a separate list, so you can see at a glance which orders still need adding to a run.
+Unassigned delivery orders for the selected date appear in a separate list, ready to be added to a run.

 Creating a delivery run

 A delivery run is a single trip for one driver.
-You create a run, add the orders, and the system plans the route.
+You create a run, add the orders, and Digital Florists plans the route.

 Form to create a new delivery run with date and driver selection